keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Powered Armors.md

 | Templar Engine      | 6 Rune Points | 10      | 5 per minute  | Can power the Templar's shock absorbers and air filters. |
 |                     |               |         |               |                                                          |
 **Modules.**
-Powered by accumulated magical energy, Modules function as additional "powers" that a set of Powered Armor can use to it's effect. ref (https://anyflip.com/yglao/jlch/basic)
+Powered by accumulated magical energy, Modules function as additional "powers" that a set of Powered Armor can use to it's effect.
+While magically powered, they are modifications to the armor that do affect the physical appearance. when you pay for the Module, decide how it fits into your armor and causes the effect. ref (https://anyflip.com/yglao/jlch/basic)

 | Module Name         | Target                          | Description                                                                                                                                                                                                                     | Price    |